hello-pangea/dnd/README.md

 Alex Reardon [@alexandereardon](https://twitter.com/alexandereardon)

-> Alex is no longer personally maintaning this project.
+> Alex is no longer personally maintaining this project.
 The other wonderful maintainers are carrying this project forward.

 ## Maintainers 🛠️